 The DSL is a member of our Senior Leadership Team and has a specific responsibility for championing the importance of safeguarding and promoting the welfare of children and young people.
-He/she takes lead responsibility for Early Help, safeguarding and child protection, although some activities may be delegated as appropriate.
+They take lead responsibility for safeguarding and child protection, including digital safeguarding and understanding the filtering and monitoring systems and processes in place.
+Some activities may be delegated as appropriate to a DDSL but the DSL takes the ultimate lead for child protection .
+(DDSLs are trained to the same standard as the DSL).